Itamar-Dalal/pwnable.kr/pwnable.kr/brainfuck/README.md

 push dword [0xf7ed8b2b]
 call 0xf7dc5170
 ```
-*Note:* when i solved this, i havent noticed there is ASLR, so this should not work.
+*Note:* When I solved this, I hadn't noticed there was ASLR, so this should not work.
-I than converted this asm file to hex, and write this hex to memory using brainfuck.
-The brainfuck pointer of the program starts at `0x804a0a0`, so this is where my function start.
+I then converted this assembly file to hex and wrote this hex to memory using Brainfuck.
+The Brainfuck pointer of the program starts at `0x804a0a0`, so this is where my function starts.
-I than change the `getchar()` function in the got to point to my function (which is in `0x804a0a0`).
-This is the Exploit code:
+I then changed the `getchar()` function in the GOT to point to my function (which is at `0x804a0a0`).
+This is the exploit code:
 ```python
 from pwn import *